quickwit-oss/quickwit/docs/reference/cli.md

 sidebar_position: 1
 ---

 Quickwit command line tool lets you create, ingest, search, start search and indexer servers.
-For configuration, `quickwit` needs a [config file path](config.md) that you can configure with `QW_CONFIG` environment variable: `export QW_CONFIG=./config/quickwit.yaml`.
+For configuration, `quickwit` needs a [config file path](config.md) that you can specify with `QW_CONFIG` environment variable: `export QW_CONFIG=./config/quickwit.yaml`.

 This page documents all the available commands, related options, and environment variables.